 It’s when businesses lack this diversity at the top that more women leave – or their aspiration drops – because they don’t see a place for themselves in leadership positions.
 Not only is this detrimental to employee retention, but also to recruitment.

-Using Mentoring To Empower Women
+Using Mentoring To Support Women In Leadership

 Mentoring is one of the most effective ways to enable personal development in organisations, resulting in increased confidence, job satisfaction, and aspiration.

 (If you’re unfamiliar with all the benefits mentoring can have, check out this list).